 UNT offers graduate students a number of exclusive resources.
 The Graduate Writing Support Center provides professional development workshops on topics such as time management and writing your thesis or dissertation proposal.
 You'll also find librarians dedicated to our discipline who can offer writing and statistical support.
-More information is available on our website.
+More information is available the Toulouse Graduate School support services website.

 This renowned center furthers research, publication and education in environmental philosophy and ethics.
 Its primary activities are publishing the journal, Environmental Ethics, reprinting significant books on environmental ethics under its own imprint, and sponsoring various workshops and conferences.

 The department recently began to develop an initiative in teaching environmental philosophy to children.
 It combines philosophy for children with hands-on environmental education activities.
 Students are collaborating with local schools to develop an environmental philosophy curriculum for children.